jmerle/competitive-companion/README.md

     - **java**: An object with Java specific settings.
 Required options:
         - **mainClass**: The name of the outer class containing the solution.
         - **taskClass**: The classname-friendly version of the problem's full name.
 Cannot be the same as mainClass.
 Can also be useful for non-Java tools because a classname-friendly string is also a filename-friendly string.
+- **batch**: An object containing information about the batch of problems that this problem belongs to.
+Required options:
+    - **id**: A UUIDv4 string which uniquely identifies a batch.
+All problems in a batch have the same batch id.
+    - **size**: The size of the batch, which is 1 when using a problem parser and the amount of problems in the contest when using a contest parser.

 ## Running locally
 The following commands can be used to start working on Competitive Companion locally.
 Additionally, make sure you got [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/en/) installed.